Early Diagnosis Gives Young Girl with Autism a Fresh Start

 Trust your instincts.
 If you think your child may have early symptoms of autism, talk with your pediatrician about your concerns and the best way to help your child.
 Don’t wait.
 Early intervention can make a big difference.

 The efforts are working.
-Miley is learning how to communicate and be more comfortable around others.
 Now, at age 5, Miley has begun to say some words and knows a little sign language to help her communicate her needs.

 “With therapy, Miley is a much happier child.
 She is no longer as frustrated because now we can understand her needs.
 She is all smiles when we take her to the store or crowded events – something she couldn’t tolerate before.
-She loves to swim and is making good progress in school,” says Heather.
+She loves to swim and is making good progress in school,” Ms. Bogle says.
 “She is integrated with mainstream children in kindergarten.”

 Miley still sees her neurologist every six months and receives regular, preventive care from Dr. Baratian.